 However, for the majority of my clients, we keep it practical.
 I allow for 1.5-2 servings of low FODMAP fruit for breakfast, as long as that breakfast is well balanced!

-So here you have it, my Pineapple Banana Low FODMAP Tropical Smoothie Bowl!
+So here you have it, my go-to pineapple protein low FODMAP tropical smoothie bowl!

 - 1 small banana, frozen